Deep Learning Human Mind for Automated Visual Classification: Method

-Seven subjects (six male and one female) were shown visual stimuli of objects while EEG data was recorded.
-All subjects were homogeneous in terms of age, education level and cultural background and were evaluated by a professional physicist in order to exclude possible conditions (e.g., diseases) interfering with the acquisition process.\\ The dataset used for visual stimuli was a subset of ImageNet~\cite{ILSVRC15}, containing 40 classes of easily recognizable objects\footnote{ImageNet classes used: dog, cat, butterfly, sorrel, capuchin, elephant, panda, fish, airliner, broom, canoe, phone, mug, convertible, computer, watch, guitar, locomotive, espresso, chair, golf, piano, iron, jack, mailbag, missile, mitten, bike, tent, pajama, parachute, pool, radio, camera, gun, shoe, banana, pizza, daisy and bolete (fungus)}.
-During the experiment, 2,000 images (50 from each class) were shown in bursts for 0.5 seconds each.
-A burst lasts for 25 seconds, followed by a 10-second pause where a black image was shown for a total running time of 1,400 seconds (23 minutes and 20 seconds).
-A summary of the adopted experimental paradigm is shown in Table~\ref{tab:paradigms}.\\ The experiments were conducted using a 32-channel cap with passive, low-impedance electrodes distributed according to the 10-20 placement system.
-Three out of the 32 electrodes did not convey any useful information (ground, reference and an auxiliary electrode for removing heart-related artifacts) reducing the number of effective signals to 29.
-Brainvision\footnote{http://www.brainvision.com/} DAQs and amplifiers were used for the acquisition of the EEG signals.
-Sampling frequency and data resolution were set, respectively, to 250 Hz and 16 bits.\\ A notch filter (49-51 Hz) and a second-order band-pass Butterworth filter (low cut-off frequency 14 Hz, high cut-off frequency 71 Hz) were set up so that the recorded signal included the Beta (15-31 Hz) and Gamma (32-70 Hz) bands, as they convey information about the cognitive processes involved in the visual perception ~\cite{niedermeyer2005electroencephalography}.
-From each recorded EEG sequence, the first 10 samples (40 ms) for each image were discarded in order to exclude any possible interference from the previously shown image (i.e., to permit the stimulus to propagate from the retina through the optical tract to the primary visual cortex~\cite{heckenlively2006principles}).
-The following 110 (440 ms) samples were used for the experiments.\\ By using the protocol described above we acquired 14,000 (2,000 images for 7 subjects) multi-channel (29 channels) EEG sequences.
-In the following descriptions, we will refer to a generic input EEG sequence as $s(c,t)$, where $c$ (from 1 to 29) indexes a channel and $t$ (from 1 to 110) indexes a sample in time.
+From each recorded EEG sequence, the first 40 samples (40 ms) for each image were discarded in order to exclude any possible interference from the previously shown image (i.e., to permit the stimulus to propagate from the retina through the optical tract to the primary visual cortex~\cite{heckenlively2006principles}).
+The following 440 samples (440 ms) were used for the experiments.
+Data value distribution was centered around zero, thus non-linear quantization was applied.
+By using the protocol described above we acquired 12,000 (2,000 images for 6 subjects) 128-channel EEG sequences.
+In the following descriptions, we will refer to a generic input EEG sequence as $s(c,t)$, where $c$ (from 1 to 128) indexes a channel and $t$ (from 1 to 440) indexes a sample in time.
 We will also use the symbol $(\cdot)$ to indicate ``all values'', so $s(\cdot,t)$ represents the vector of all channel values at time $t$, and $s(c,\cdot)$ represents the whole set of time samples for channel $c$.